senderle/jekyll-bokeh-fandom/_pages/about.md

 ---

-The Jekyll site for this project can be found <a href="https://github.com/senderle/jekyll-bokeh-fandom" target="_blank"> here </a> and the fandom search code can be found <a href="https://github.com/senderle/fandom-search" target="_blank"> here </a>
+The Jekyll site for this project can be found <a href="https://github.com/senderle/jekyll-bokeh-fandom" target="_blank">here</a>, and the fandom search code can be found <a href="https://github.com/senderle/fandom-search" target="_blank">here</a>